Collective Obsessions Saga: Meet the Characters

 John Larkin

 John LarkinJohn Larkin was the founder of Larkin City, Maine.
-He was the first character to appear in the Collective Obsessions Saga, making his debut in The Advent as he decides to leave his native Castletownbere, Ireland for America in 1865.
+He was the first character to appear in the Collective Obsessions Saga, making his debut in Hearts in Sorrow and The Advent, where he decides to leave his native Castletownbere, Ireland for America in 1866.

 Prior to leaving Ireland, John inherited the Larkin family cottage in Castletownbere from his father Kevin, as well as the mussel farming business.
 He bypassed local markets and sold his harvests directly to grocers in Kilkenny, Bantry, Waterford, Killarney, Limerick and Dublin.
 The profit was comfortable, enabling him to employ four other men.
 He also made a tidy sum every month dabbling in moonshine production in the Caha Mountains.